Faster trips, better service

 Due to the success of the pilot, Metro will expand the FAStops project to the following routes*, effective August 18, 2019: 1, 2X, 3X, 4, 6, 12X, 21, 27, 31, 32, 33, 38, 40X, 43 (all), 46, 49, 50, 64, 67, 71X, 72, 77X, 90.
 FAStops will expand to more routes in December.

 See the map below to learn about any changes made to your route.
+To access a full list of stops affected, click here.

 We want to hear from you